-All members of staff, students and volunteers have a responsibility to report any concerns or suspicions of harm in accordance with "Safeguarding Children: Working Together under the Children Act 2004."
+All members of staff, students and volunteers have a responsibility to report any concerns or suspicions of harm in accordance with National Wales Safeguarding Procedures, the Social Services and Wellbeing (Wales) Act 2014,the Safeguarding Children: Working Together under the Children Act (2004) and the Safeguarding Vulnerable Groups Act (2006).

-- If any member of staff, any student or volunteer has knowledge concerns or suspicions that a child, young person or vulnerable adult is suffering, has suffered or is likely to be at risk of harm, then they must refer the matter to their line manager, Safeguarding Officer or, if this is not possible, directly to the Director of Student Services who will liaise with the relevant statutory agencies; - If any member of staff, student or volunteer has specific concerns relating to a child, young person's or vulnerable adult's safety or welfare on any University-related programme or activity, on or off-campus, they should refer the matter to their line manager, Safeguarding Officer or, if this is not possible, directly to the Director of Student Services who will liaise with the relevant statutory agencies; - Any referrals will be dealt with, and if deemed necessary, referred on to the relevant statutory agencies promptly, and within 24 hours wherever possible; - Disclosures within UWTSD's Counselling Service will be dealt with under the relevant professional code of conduct (British Association for Counselling and Psychotherapy) and referred when necessary to the Director of Student Services; - In accordance with the Public Interest Disclosure Act 1988, the University will support and protect those staff and students who, in good faith and without malicious intent, report suspicions of abuse or concerns about colleagues and their actions; - Further guidance on how to act when abuse is suspected or reported can be found in Appendix 1.
+- If any member of staff, any student or volunteer has knowledge concerns or suspicions that a child, young person or vulnerable adult is suffering, has suffered or is likely to be at risk of harm, then they must refer the matter to their line manager, Safeguarding Officer or, if this is not possible, directly to the Director of Student Services who will liaise with the relevant statutory agencies; - If any member of staff, student or volunteer has specific concerns relating to a child's, young person's or vulnerable adult's safety or welfare on any Universityrelated programme or activity, on or off-campus, they should refer the matter to their line manager, Safeguarding Officer or, if this is not possible, directly to the Director of Student Services who will liaise with the relevant statutory agencies; - Any referrals will be dealt with and if deemed necessary, referred on to the relevant statutory agencies promptly, and within 24 hours wherever possible; - Disclosures within UWTSD's Counselling Service will be dealt with under the relevant professional code of conduct (British Association for Counselling and Psychotherapy) and referred when necessary to the Director of Student Services; - In accordance with the Public Interest Disclosure Act 1988, the University will support and protect those staff and students who, in good faith and without malicious intent, report suspicions of abuse or concerns about colleagues and their actions; - Further guidance on how to act when abuse is suspected or reported can be found in Appendix 1.